 Generally speaking, Service Level Checking (SLC) involves a target service and a system in charge of collecting monitoring information and checking SLA compliance.

 More precisely, the target service offers probes, and its usage (or a derived usage) is contractualized with at least one SLA.
-SLA definitions are based on information that can be obtained through the services probes (directly or via calculation).
-The SLC system takes as input information regarding the target service as well as at least one SLA, and produces SLC results about the SLA compliance, the SLA violation, or errors that occurred during the checking or information collection steps.
-The target service can include software, platform and/or infrastructure, or can even be a Cloud itself (i.e., a set of software services, platform services).
+SLA definitions are based on information that can be obtained through the services probes (directly or via computation).
+The SLC system takes as input information regarding the target service as well as SLA, and produces SLC results about the SLA compliance, the SLA violation, or errors that occurred during the information collection or checking steps.

+In the Cloud computing context, the target services can include software, platform and/or infrastructure, or can even be a Cloud itself (i.e., a set of software services, platform services and infrastructure services).